mikemahoney218/spacey/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Michael Mahoney <mike.mahoney.218@gmail.com>'

-New submission

-This is my first submission of this package.

 ## Downstream Dependencies